Crystal Sparkle - Origin Story

 It was a fictional blonde woman in a silver party dress named Crystal Sparkle.

 Created on a whim by a single user, she accidentally became the defining cultural artifact of Sora’s short life.
-In a few short months, she gained over a million likes and the community cast her in over 140,000 of their own videos.
-She was outpacing Sam Altman on his own app.
-She was on track to become the #1 account on the entire platform.
+In a few short months, she gained over 1.6 million likes and the community cast her in over 145,000 of their own videos on Sora.
+She outpaced Sam Altman on his own app and was on track to become the #1 account on the entire platform.

 Then OpenAI pulled the plug.